SM2G/sm2g.github.io/_posts/2015-12-20-extract-tablespace-ddl.md

 Should you need to perform a large data export and import on different Oracle databases, you'll need to make sure that the tablespace configuration matches your export and import parameters.

-Wether you keep the same tablespace configuration, or should you decide to change it.
-Here's how to get the DDL necessary to check or create nex tablespaces on the database you'll perform the import operation.
+Whether you keep the same tablespace configuration, or should you decide to change it.
+Here's how to get the DDL necessary to check the structure or eventually create new tablespaces on the database where you'll perform the import operation.

 ``` SQL
 set heading off